marshalblend/Olist_Ecommerce_Analysis/README.md

     3.  **Advanced Analysis:** Implementing cohort analysis to calculate and visualize the customer retention matrix.

-## 🎯 Key Business Questions Addressed

-* **Customer Retention:** What is the monthly customer retention rate, and which cohorts perform best?

-* **Sales Performance:** Which product categories drive the highest revenue and order volume?

-* **Customer Satisfaction:** What factors (delivery time, product category) correlate with high and low review scores?

-* **Logistics Efficiency:** Is there a relationship between estimated vs. actual delivery time and order status by state?

 ## 📈 Key Findings & Visualizations